dykyi-roman/service-oriented-architecture/README.md

 The goal is to have a series of services that can be strung together to meet the needs of future business problems.

 I clearly understand that this is a not silver bullet.
 Clean Architecture by Robert C. Martin has a good describe base problems.
-Here I want to added some plus from me:
+Here I want to add some plus from me:
 * small and single in purpose;
 * communicate via technology agnostic protocols;
 * support continuous integration;
 * independently deployable.

 # Documentation